joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-01-21-Bridged-Islands.md

   print("No solution found.")
 ```

 I didn't know whether the complexity of these puzzles would overwhelm CP, but in fact this code solves a map in just a couple of seconds.
+(I should admit that this program doesn't actually check that each island can be reached from every other island, but that would not be hard to add.)

 The whole program is [here](/_includes/BridgeIslands1.py), and the output as run on map 1 is [here](/_includes/BridgeIslands.txt).